 Now onto costumes.

 The main issue with exposure to these metals on your child’s skin is not necessarily the one-time Halloween usage, it’s the repeat exposure over time that can add up and cause health problems.
-So if your child just simply must have his whiskers painted on his face, double check your product ingredients on EWG’s Skin Deep Database or try a DIY version of face paint, like this one from HealthyStuff.org.
+So if your child just simply must have his whiskers painted on his face, double check your product ingredients on EWG’s Skin Deep Database or try this truly toxin-free face paint set from Glob Colors.